 Ultimately, being allowed to speak your truth and letting others speak theirs leads to growth and each person’s complete freedom to be themselves.

 As I grew up and learned more about honesty, I understood that nobody’s truth was more powerful than anybody else’s.
 We each carry around our own thoughts, feelings, and understandings of the world, and they’re surely very different from everybody else’s.
 And that’s ok.

-Find your truth but be open-minded to the truths of others.
+Find your truth, speak your truth but be open-minded to the truths of others.